IvanAksionau/springbootSeleniumAT/README.md

 ### Remote execution on Selenium grid
 - To activate settings you should specify required 'properties' files for spring configuration - ```spring.profiles.active=prod,remote```
-- You can also run tests from maven itself with 'mvn clean install -D"spring.profiles.active=prod,remote"'
+- You can also run tests from maven itself with ```mvn clean install -D"spring.profiles.active=prod,remote"``` command.

 ![img.png](img.png)